Coreoz/create-plume-react-project/templates/admin/src/components/theme/utils/README.md

 Creating a generic list filter
 ------------------------------

-A filter is wrapped into a 'listObjectFilters' component that handles the display.
+A filter is wrapped into a 'multipleChoiceFilterMenu' component that handles the display.
 The filters selected must be managed by the component that calls the filter wrapper.

 1. Create a filter of type RawFilterProps: